Fear (gamer)

-Clinton Loomis, better known as Fear, is an American professional Dota 2 player and former coach.
+Clinton Loomis, better known as Fear, is an American professional Dota 2 caster and former player.
 With a career spanning a decade, Fear is one of the oldest Dota players in the scene.
 He was featured alongside Danil "Dendi" Ishutin and Benedict Lim "hyhy" Han Yong in the documentary Free to Play.
 With Evil Geniuses, he won over a million dollars as the winners of The International 2015.

 History

 Dota

 Fear's first team was called PluG Pullers Inc., and they were picked up by CompLexity Gaming in 2006.
 After the compLexity Dota division was shut down in 2007, Fear reformed PluG Pullers, but left the team when he was asked to join Meet Your Makers.
 Fear was a member of MYM for a year, and he left the team a few weeks before the organization went bankrupt.

 His next stop was Evil Geniuses, which lasted from March to December 2009 before the Dota division was disbanded.
 Fear then joined a star-studded Blight.int team, which changed sponsors before disbanding over salary issues.
 This led to a period of inactivity for Fear, as real-life commitments limited his ability to play competitively.